407-610-2417

 Just like in traditional SEO, you’ll need to track AI overviews to see your performance.
 Some of your articles might already appear in the summaries without you knowing.
 And once you’ve applied some of the strategies above, it makes sense to check whether your content is starting to surface more often.

-Luckily, you don’t have to do it manually, as most SEO tools already offer this functionality.
-In Semrush, go to Organic Research, enter your domain, and scroll down to the SERP Features section on the left.
-You can also filter it to AI overviews only.
+Luckily, you don’t have to do it manually, as most SEO tools offer this functionality.
+In Ahrefs, go to Site Explorer, and in the main overview, you’ll see how many mentions in AI overviews you already have:

 Track and Improve with AI-Centric Metrics